 There are many places to stay in the Valley ranging from luxurious safari camps to the lower budget chalets and camping.
 Most of the lodges are spread along the east bank of the Luangwa River, in the adjoining Game Management Area, conducting game drives and walking safaris along the west bank and in the Park itself.
 Some of the Lodges have bush camps deep in the Park for remote walking safaris.

 As currently there are many operators in this area, there is plenty of choice.
 Most budgets or requirements can be catered for, however we must warn you: “South Luangwa does not come on the cheap” and real backpacker accommodation is not available.
-The best choice for the budget tourist would be to opt for either a day visit, book a village stay or camp and arrange self drive safari’s with one of our rental vehicles.
+The best choice for the budget tourist would be to opt for either a day visit, book a village stay or camp and arrange personal safari with us, still the cheapest for a professional private safari!

 It is difficult to name just one good place to stay, as there are so many!
 You can drop us an e-mail with your inquiries on any style of accommodation and we are happy to send you our references, but can also assist you with bookings and other reservations.